PROTOCOL DETAILS

 3. Order Completion

-An order reaches Completed status when:
+An order reaches Completed status when the full amountOut has been filled.

 4. Cancellation and Refunds